omeedrabani/sbnotes/README.md

 YOU HAVE SUCCESSFULLY SET UP SBNOTES LOCALLY.
 TO ACCESS THE WEBPAGE ENTER YOUR PREFERRED WEB BROWSER AND NAVIGATE TO "localhost:3000"

+If there are any difficulties setting up, you can also visit www.sbnotes.me to the site in its native form.